Jon Reed Sims: LGBT performing arts

+In June 1978, he founded the San Francisco Gay Freedom Day Marching Band and Twirling Corps (now the San Francisco Pride Band), which was the first lesbian and gay musical organization in the world.
+The band made its first public appearance later that month at the San Francisco Gay Freedom Day parade, marching behind Harvey Milk's convertible.
+In Summer 1979, Sims directed the band in the first of several annual Gay Musical Celebrations for Pride Month.
+Sims directed the band until January 1982.

-After hearing Supervisor Harvey Milk deliver his "Hope Speech," at which Milk encouraged lesbians and gays to come out of the closet in order to oppose anti-gay political efforts and activists, Sims was inspired to form the San Francisco Gay Freedom Day Marching Band and Twirling Corps (now the San Francisco Pride Band), which was, at its founding in June 1978, the first openly gay musical group ever formed in United States history.
-The following year, he founded the San Francisco Gay Men's Chorus, which was also the first openly gay American choral grouping.
-The Chorus held its first rehearsal on October 30, 1978.
-It made its unplanned debut a mere four weeks later, on November 27, 1978, when its members sang on the steps of the San Francisco City Hall at an impromptu memorial for Supervisor Harvey Milk and Mayor George Moscone, who had been assassinated earlier that day.
+Later in 1978, he founded the San Francisco Gay Men's Chorus, which was also the first openly gay American choral group.
+The Chorus made its unplanned debut a mere four weeks later, on November 27, 1978, when its members sang on the steps of the San Francisco City Hall at an impromptu memorial for Supervisor Harvey Milk and Mayor George Moscone, who had been assassinated earlier that day.
 Sims stayed on to appoint a new director for the SFGMC, Dick Kramer, who helped helm the formal inaugural performance of the 115-voice SFGMC and the Marching Band at Everett Middle School on December 20, 1978.
-In Summer 1979, Sims directed the band in the first of several annual Gay Musical Celebrations for Pride Month.
+In June 1981, the SFGMG went on a national concert tour spanning eight U.S. cities.

 Sims founded Golden Gate Performing Arts, Inc., an organization that sought to unify a diverse number of musical groups under the same umbrella.
 Member groups included the San Francisco Lesbian and Gay Men's Community Chorus (later known as Lesbian/Gay Chorus of San Francisco, now known as the Queer Chorus of San Francisco) in 1980, Lambda Pro Musica orchestra (a now-defunct strings section), David Kelsey & Pure Trash, Varsity Drag, the FLAG Corps, the San Francisco Tap Troupe (1979), Published Wayne Fleisher (9-12-2016) and encouraged the formation of the Big Apple Corps GLBT band in New York by Nancy Corporon and The Great American Yankee Freedom Band of Los Angeles by Wayne Love.

+Sims received the Keys to the City from then-Mayor of San Francisco Dianne Feinstein.

 Illness and death

-Sims, who complained some two years earlier of exhaustion from what he thought to be hepatitis, was diagnosed with AIDS in January 1984 and died of the little-known disease on July 16 at Garden Sullivan Hospital in San Francisco.
-He was memorialized by more than 1,500 people at a service at Grace Cathedral, with an obituary written for Sims by a friend claiming that he offered "an alternative to the baths and the bars."
+Sims, who complained some two years earlier of exhaustion, was diagnosed with AIDS in January 1984.
+Six months later, he died of the little-known disease on July 16 at Garden Sullivan Hospital in San Francisco at the age of 37.
+He was one of the earliest casualties of AIDS in the United States; at the time of his death, around 200 men had died from the disease in San Francisco, and 2,000 nationwide.

+He was memorialized by more than 1,500 people at a service at Grace Cathedral, where attendees wore rainbow armbands to honor him.
+An obituary written for Sims by a friend claimed that he offered "an alternative to the baths and the bars."
 Jon Reed Sims is buried at Fairview Cemetery at Smith Center, Kansas.